 - Wait for 10 secs.

-- Release the buttons and start your Mac normally.
+- Release the keys and power button and start your Mac normally.

 7. Reduce transparency and visual effects

 The visual effects in macOS look terrific.
 But they also require CPU and GPU cycles to run them.
 On modern Macs, that’s not a problem.
 However, on Macs that are a little older, those effects might be the difference between your Mac running smoothly and it running slowly.
 Here’s how to turn them off.